 Contact IES Abroad staff for information on pricing and schedule.
 Most meals and all local transportation during the trip is provided.
 This trip begins and ends in Beijing, so book your arrival flights accordingly.
 Students are responsible for transportation from Beijing to Shanghai at the end of this trip.
 Students are also responsible for interim lodging and meals between the end of the trip and the start of their program.
 The itinerary is subject to change or cancellation depending upon the political situation in Tibet.

-The IES Abroad Shanghai Center is located within walking distance of the Fudan University campus, and accessible by public transportation to the Shanghai University of Finance and Economics (SUFE).
+The IES Abroad Shanghai Center is located in the same building as the student apartments and is 5 subway stops from Shanghai Jiao Tong University campus.
 You can easily access all parts of Shanghai from the Center, via an extensive subway and bus system.

 • Staff offices

 • Small library with projector and screen